David Vases

 The David Vases are a pair of blue-and-white temple vases from the Yuan dynasty.

 The vases have been described as the "best-known porcelain vases in the world" and among the most important blue-and-white Chinese porcelains.

 Though they are fine examples of their type, their special significance comes from the date in the inscriptions on the vases.
 It made them the earliest-dated blue-and-white porcelains known at the time of their acquisition, although blue-and-white porcelains are likely to have been made earlier.
-The vases are named after Sir Percival David who collected the vases from two different sources, and form part of the collection of the Percival David Foundation of Chinese Art, now on display in the British Museum.
+The vases are named after Sir Percival David who collected the vases from two different sources, and formed part of the collection of the Percival David Foundation of Chinese Art but are now on permanent display in the British Museum.

 Provenence

-The vases are Jingdezhen porcelain, commissioned by someone named Zhang Wenjin (張文進) from Yushan County to be presented as altar pieces to a Daoist temple in Xingyuan (星源, present day Wuyuan County, Jiangxi) in 1351.
+The vases are Jingdezhen porcelain, commissioned by someone named Zhang Wenjin (張文進) from Yushan County to be presented as altar pieces, alongside an incense burner that has not been found, to a Daoist temple in Xingyuan (星源, present day Wuyuan County, Jiangxi) in 1351.
 It has been proposed that the vases were manufactured at the Hengfeng Zhen kilns near the temple.
 Long inscriptions were added to the vases, which gives their date of production.

 David acquired the vases from two separate sources; the first from Mountstuart Elphinstone in the 1920s, the second from an auction in 1935 of the collection of Charles E. Russell.
 Russell was said to have acquired his vase from a Chinese collector Wu Lai-Hsi (吳賴熙, Wu Laixi), who in turn was claimed to have bought it from a priest of Zhilun temple in eastern Beijing, although this fact could not be verified.